Lefkimmi

 Lefkimmi (Λευκίμμη, also known as Alefkimmo) is a town and a former municipality on the island of Corfu, Ionian Islands, Greece.
-Since the 2019 local government reform it is part of the municipality South Corfu, of which it is a municipal unit.
-Its land area is 50.819 km² and its population was 5,800 at the 2011 census.
+Since the 2019 local government reform it is part of the municipality of South Corfu, of which it is a municipal unit.
+Its land area is 50.819 km².
 Lefkimmi is the southernmost municipal unit on the island.
 Tourism is its main industry along with agriculture and other businesses.
 It features beaches, restaurants, shops, taverns and hotels.
-A canal passes through the eastern part of town.
-The municipal seat was the town of Lefkímmi (pop.
-2,935).
-Its next largest towns are Kávos (pop.
-685), Palaiochóri (459), Vitaládes (442), and Kritiká (453).
+A canal passes through the eastern part of the town.
+The municipal seat was the town of Lefkímmi.
 Lefkimmi also is the second largest settlement of the island.

 Subdivisions

-The municipal unit Lefkimmi is subdivided into the following communities (constituent villages in brackets):
+The municipal unit of Lefkimmi is subdivided into the following communities (constituent villages in brackets):